primiano/perfetto-docs/docs/instrumentation/tracing-sdk.md

    system trace events like scheduler traces, syscalls or any other Perfetto data source.

-2. For app-specific tracing, wheteher you need to trace simple types of timeline events (e.g., slices, counters) or need to define complex data sources with a custom strongly-typed schema (e.g., for dumping the state of a subsystem of your app into the trace).
+2. For app-specific tracing, whether you need to trace simple types of timeline events (e.g., slices, counters) or need to define complex data sources with a custom strongly-typed schema (e.g., for dumping the state of a subsystem of your app into the trace).